tensorchord/pgvecto.rs-docs/src/integration/langchain.md

 CREATE EXTENSION vectors;
 ```

-## Create a vector store from scratch
+## Create the database and load documents

 We will show how to use `pgvecto.rs` in LangChain to retrieve the most similar vectors.